sentclose/sentc-docs/docs/protocol/README.md

 ### Login

-Login is split into two tasks.
+Login is split into three tasks.

 #### Prepare the login